-Access to each of these is by pupil need as identified and assessed.
+Access to each of these is by class and pupil need.
 Access to after school club is through application and dependent on available spaces.

 These enrichment opportunities run in parallel with our main curriculum.
 The highly personalised nature of our pupils needs means that their learning is also personalised.
 An overall separate curriculum grid showing the topics and subject content being followed by each key stage this year is published separately on our website.